 The PPG is also affiliated with the Graduate Student Association and with their support we are able to organise special events for graduate philosophers, such as weekend trips, philosophy lectures and taking contingents to conferences.
 We like to think of ourselves as a welcoming and diverse community, hardworking but social, and definitely friendly.

 If you have any questions about the PPG, or about graduate philosophy here at the University of Melbourne, we welcome you to contact us at: firstname.lastname@example.org.

 Information about School study spaces are available via the Faculty.

 The Arts Graduate Research web page is the first point of contact for Faculty of Arts specific candidature requirements.

 The University’s Graduate Research Hub provides information guides for graduate researchers, including the Confirmation process, submitting your thesis and examination.

 The Faculty sets out a minimum requirement that you must satisfy at each milestone.
-Refer to the confirmation and progress reports page that details out the requirements for each milestone.
+For the requirements and details for each milestone please refer to the Confirmation and progress reports web page.
 Discuss with your Advisory Committee the content needed to satisfy the milestone requirements.